echopen/PRJ-medtec_androidapp/README.md

 ## Installation (for Developers)

 ### Setup environment
-In order to ease the developement and to prevent the contributor from the hassle of smecindg days configuring.
+In order to ease the developement and to prevent the contributor from the hassle of spending days configuring.
 We set up a [Virtual Machine](https://drive.google.com/open?id=0B0V8htWBLPWBVEh6ZEJPcFpmTEU), with all the tools needed.
 You can find all the informations [here](https://echopen.gitbooks.io/android-app/content/echopens_virtual_machine.html).

 You can also configure manually your development environement.